-Yes.
-Dates, times, and locations are posted on the College event calendar.
+Dates, times, and locations are posted on the College Event Calendar.

-Students with ALHS and natural science courses that are older than five years have the following options: (1) Retake the course(s); or (2) Take the College exemption exam for the expired course(s).
+Applicants with ALHS and natural science courses that are older than five years (60 months) have the following options: (1) Retake the course(s); or (2) Take the College exemption exam for the expired course(s).

-Students must have earned a grade of a “C” or below in order to retake a prerequisite course for ranking purposes.
+Applicants must have earned a grade of a “C” or below in order to retake a prerequisite course for ranking purposes.
 Each attempt will calculate in the overall ranking GPA.
-This also applies to students with transfer grades of a “C”.
+This also applies to applicants with transfer grades of a “C”.

 Each attempt will not be calculated in the overall ranking GPA for prospective candidates for the Radiologic Technology and Respiratory Care Technology Programs.
 The highest grade will be used for these programs.

-Yes, if the student has degree level placement scores.
+Yes, if the applicant has degree level placement scores.

-If a student who applies to a diploma program chooses to use/take the degree level Anatomy (BIOL 2113 and BIOL 2114) courses, the theory and lab course grades will be averaged for their ranking grade.
+If the applicant chooses to use/take the degree level Anatomy (BIOL 2113 and BIOL 2114) courses, the theory and lab course grades will be averaged for their ranking grade.

 August 31, 2016

-Students will need to retest if their scores are older than 5 years (60 months).
+Applicants will need to retest if scores are older than 5 years (60 months).

 The minimum required score for the TEAS is 58.7% (proficiency level).

-A student may retest every 30 days.
-Two TEAS scores may be submitted per ranking cycle and the highest score will be used for ranking purposes.
+An applicant may retest every 30 days.
+Two TEAS scores may be submitted per ranking cycle.
+The highest score will be used for ranking purposes.